calaldees/teachingWorkshops/teacherTraining/pairProgramming.md

 > Paired and group activities can increase pupil success, but to work together effectively pupils need guidance, support and practice
 ITT CCF 4.10
 > How pupils are grouped is also important; care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation.
+ITT CCF 5.5
+> Flexibly grouping pupils within a class to provide more tailored support can be effective, but care should be taken to monitor its impact on engagement and motivation, particularly for low attaining pupils

 * Overview
     * [Quick Read: Using pair programming to support learners](https://blog.teachcomputing.org/quick-read-pair-programming-supports-learners/) 2019 NCCE - 2 page A4